Is My Partner Entitled To Half My Savings In A Divorce Settlement?

 If your settlement is taken to court, the judge has the ability to include it if they feel it’s necessary.

-Section 25 of the Martial Clauses Act 1973 is the relevant law which provides the guidelines to what is considered in a financial order.
+Section 25 of the Martial Clauses Act 1973 is the relevant law that provides the guidelines for what is considered in a financial order.

 How to divide personal savings accounts

 The process of dividing saving accounts may differ depending on the type of savings account and who’s name is on it.